 Retinal Detachment Ring Test

 Henry Ford Innovations executed a license agreement with Precision Vision for the commercial development, marketing, use and sale of the Retinal Detachment Ring Test.
 The test could be used as a home monitoring device for patients at risk for retinal detachment or in general patient care settings.
 Retinal detachment is a potentially blinding disease, and early diagnosis and management are critical for visual recovery.

 Global Strategy Takes Henry Ford to India and Saudi Arabia

-India (pictured below left): Henry Ford Health System is continuing to provide clinical advice and intellectual property for the development of licensed hospitals in India.
+India (pictured below left): Henry Ford Health is continuing to provide clinical advice and intellectual property for the development of licensed hospitals in India.
 Two hospitals, located in the cities Vellore and Guwahati, are currently under construction.

 Saudi Arabia (pictured below right): Work on Henry Ford’s first internationally licensed hospital, Aldara Hospital and Medical Center in Riyadh, continued in 2018 and is nearing completion.

 Learn more about Henry Ford Innovations and International Initiatives.